Akama inkstone Akama suzuri

-From the Edo period (1603-1868), the quarrying of Akama stone was restricted by the Choshu domain, which increased the value of Akama inkstones as its availability was limited.
+From the Edo period (1603-1868), the quarrying of Akama stone was restricted by the Choshu domain (current day Yamaguchi prefecture), which increased the value of Akama inkstones as its availability was limited.
 For this reason, Akama inkstones were valued as gifts to domain lords.
-In the Meiji period (1868-1912), the amount of written records increased along with higher literacy rate, which thrived the production of Akama inkstones.
-It is said that there were around 200 to 300 Akama inkstone artisans from the beginning of the Meiji period to the mid-Meiji period.
-Ancient traditions are still preserved and handed onto the next generations although the number of artisans is much less important today.
+In the Meiji period (1868-1912), the amount of written records increased along with the literacy rate, which helped the production of Akama inkstones to thrive.
+It is said that there were around two hundred to three hundred Akama inkstone artisans from the beginning of the Meiji period to the mid-Meiji period.
+Ancient traditions are still preserved and handed onto the next generations although there are substantially less artisans today.

 General Production Process